 These answers give an explanation for what we see.
 But what about what we don’t see?

-Jesus used the same principle to teach us about God’s plan in the world:
+Jesus gave some essential insight about God’s plan in the world:

 The kingdom of God is like a man who casts seed upon the soil; and goes to bed at night and gets up by day, and the seed sprouts up and grows — how, he himself does not know.
 The soil produces crops by itself; first the blade, then the head, then the mature grain in the head.
 But when the crop permits, he immediately puts in the sickle, because the harvest has come. —Mark 4:26-29